earacena/realtime-chat-backend/README.md

 # realtime-chat-backend

 ## Description
-A backend for a realtime chat web application written in Typescript.
+The backend for a realtime chat web application written in Typescript.

 ### Technologies
   * Typescript